Shubham12138/spotify-clone/README.md

 ## As of now , almost all the backend part is completed , only the frontend part need to be added and completed as the project is very big and complicated.

-## At last , chat option is still have to be added.
+## Chat option is still have to be added.

 ## You can test the frontend and the backend using the commands: